San Francisco International Film Festival: 60th Anniversary Gala changes

 In 2017, the San Francisco Film Society made a "strategic move" to set its 60th anniversary SF Film Awards Night closer to awards season in early December.

 Awards and prizes

 New Directors Award

-This $15,000 cash award supports innovative thinking by independent filmmakers and shines the spotlight on an emerging director.
+This $15,000 cash award is given to independent filmmakers to the spotlight an emerging director.
 Films in this juried competition must be the director's first narrative feature and are selected for their unique artistic sensibility or vision.

 Golden Gate Awards

 The Golden Gate Awards is the competitive section for documentaries, animation, shorts, experimental film, and video, youth works and works for television.
 Eligibility requires that entries have a San Francisco Bay Area premiere and be exempt from a previous multiday commercial theatrical run or media broadcast of any kind.
 The festival currently awards cash prizes in the following categories: